SaikWolf/wfgen/README.md

 virtualenv wav-gen
 ```

-Then the following is appended to the `activate` script for linking
+Then the following needs to be appended to the `activate` script for linking
+Adjust/comment out the `/mnt/ramdisk` creation as desired.

 ```bash
 if [[ $LD_LIBRARY_PATH != *${VIRTUAL_ENV}* ]]; then